oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

 ## Task 10: Create new OS user and encrypt SQL traffic.

-1. The next step is to create a separate user and ensure the connectivity between the new user and the Oracle Database is also encrypted.
+1. The next step is to create a separate operating system user and ensure the connectivity between the new user and the Oracle Database is also encrypted.
 Create the OS user, 'dba_dan'.

     ````
     <copy>./tls_useradd_dba_dan.sh</copy>